 An illustration of the first Labor Day parade, via Wiki Commons

-Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City.
-The holiday is a result of the city’s labor unions fighting for worker’s rights throughout the 1800s.
+Though Labor Day has been embraced as a national holiday–albeit one many Americans don’t know the history of–it originated right here in New York City as a result of the city’s labor unions fighting for worker’s rights throughout the 1800s.
 The event was first observed, unofficially, on Tuesday, September 5th, 1882, with thousands marching from City Hall up to Union Square.
 At the time, the New York Times considered the event to be unremarkable.
-But 137 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
+But 138 years later, we celebrate Labor Day on the first Monday of every September as a tribute to all American workers.
 It’s also a good opportunity to recognize the hard-won accomplishments of New York unions to secure a better workplace for us today.

 Bain News Service, P. Labor Day parade, marchers, New York.
 5/1/09 date created or published later by Bain.
 [Photograph] Retrieved from the Library of Congress.

 According to Untapped Cities, the holiday has its roots in a common 19th-century tradition in which laborers held picnics and parades to draw awareness to worker’s rights.
 Organized unions emerged from there, and New York City became a hotbed for labor activists by the Industrial Revolution of the 1880s.